Parents rage as pupils of east Leeds school are 'not allowed to use toilets during class'

-Leeds schools: Brigshaw High School parents rage as pupils are 'not allowed to use toilets during class'
+Brigshaw High School: Leeds parents furious as pupils are 'not allowed to use toilets during class'

 A school in east Leeds is in hot water with parents once again, with claims that some children with medical conditions are being forced to wait for more than 15 minutes to be allowed to use the toilet.